Choose the one that’s right for you.

 Connecting personal values to high-impact opportunities.

 By establishing a Field of Interest Fund, you can target your gift to address needs in an important area of community life.
 Arts.
-AIDS.
 Aging.
+Animals.
+Sustainable agriculture.
 At-risk youth.
 You identify your personal interest area when making your gift; our board awards grants to community organizations and programs that are making a difference in the area you select.
 Your gift stays flexible enough to meet community needs in your interest area – even as they change over time.
 Click here for additional information on how to establish a Field of Interest Fund.

 Helping local organizations sustain and grow.

-Establishing a Designated Fund allows you to support the good work of a specific nonprofit organization – a senior center, museum, or virtually any nonprofit charitable organization.
+Establishing a Designated Fund allows you to support the good work of a specific nonprofit organization – a senior center, museum, church, or virtually any nonprofit charitable organization.
 Because it’s given through your community foundation, your gift provides the organization you select not only funding, but planned giving and investment management services and the power of endowment.
 Click here for additonal information on how to establish a Designated Fund.

 Endowing your nonprofit organization.